 Key Factors Linking Alcoholism and Depression

 The intricate connection between alcoholism and depression is far from superficial.
-While each condition is a significant concern on its own, when combined, they present a complicated web of challenges.
+While each condition is a significant concern on its own, they present a complicated web of challenges when combined.
 But what causes this overlap?
 A deeper dive into the relationship reveals several pivotal factors:

 Genetic Predisposition